Data Quality Metric Library

 Consequence of Poor Quality Data

-Surface records have no network level expected surface life.
-This can also impact life cycle analysis and investment decision-making.
+Without populated attribute data, surface records could have no network-level expected surface life, which could impact life cycle analysis and investment decision-making.

 Potential reason(s) for not being at the expected standard unique to this metric